-- Students will be expected to participate in monthly service trips organized for the area.
+- Students will be expected to participate in service trips organized for the area.

 - Only students accepted into the area will be eligible to live in this community.
 Requested roommates or other friends not accepted into the community cannot be pulled into the community.

-Application Process & Community Timeline For INCOMING FIRST YEAR STUDENTS
+Application Process & Community Timeline For CURRENT STUDENTS

 Frequently Asked Questions